Yes. You have the right to get a copy of your medical record.

 You send a request to the healthcare institution or healthcare professional ‘s office where the service was provided.
 You specify the period of your medical records for which you request a copy.

-If there are urgent reasons to do so, a close relative may be given access to information from the deceased person's medical record.
+If there are urgent reasons, a close relative may be given a copy of the deceased person's health record.

 It should be noted that medical records often contain highly sensitive personal data.
 Therefore, the stakes must be high for the person requesting information from the deceased's medical records to be considered an urgent reason for disclosing such data.